Culture of Aotearoa

 Geography

-Aotearoa consists of an estimated 600 islands.
-The two larger islands, north and south, are the main population centers.
+Aotearoa consists of an estimated 600 islands (World Atlas, 2024).
+The two larger islands, North and South, are the main population centers.
 The largest of the smaller islands is located off the very southern boundary of the country (Te Ara-the Encyclopedia of New Zealand).
-Within one or two days drive one can see glaciers, fiords, snow-capped mountains, vast plains and hills, sub-tropical forests, a volcanic plateau and white-sandy beaches.
-The spectacular scenery of both major islands has recently been featured in the Hollywood movies Wolverine, Lord of the Rings Trilogy, The Hobbit Trilogy, A Wrinkle in Time and more.
-The land mass totals approximately 270,000 sq. km.
-(World Atlas) - about the size of Japan or the United Kingdom.
+Within a two-day drive, one can see glaciers, fiords, snow-capped mountains, vast plains and hills, sub-tropical forests, a volcanic plateau and white, sandy beaches.

 -